-- 9.24.
-The Council's housing land supply position of 5.8-years therefore means that the relevant development plan policies are up-to-date and that development proposals must be assessed in accordance with the Development Plan.
-Whilst the NPPF states that the requirement to have a 5-year supply is not a cap on development, the housing policies of the Development Plan are a starting point for decision taking and afforded full weight.
-However, the delivery of homes across the district remains an important material consideration. - 9.25.
-This application seeks outline planning permission for the development of agricultural land for a scheme of up to 117 dwellings.
+- in this application.
+The delivery of homes across the district remains an important material consideration, particularly at the largest and most sustainable settlements. - 9.9.
+This application seeks outline planning permission for the development of agricultural land for a scheme of up to 114 dwellings.
 The site is not allocated for development in any adopted or emerging policy document forming part of the Development Plan.
 The site is undeveloped greenfield land that, given its physical and visual relationship with the adjacent and surrounding area, is outside of the existing built-up form of Banbury and the Hanwell Fields development and is therefore in open countryside.
 It is however noted that the parcel of land adjoining the site to the southwest has already been granted outline consent for 78 dwellings with a reserved matters coming forward in due course.
-Given this it is considered that the site would be connected to the built form of Banbury and would not appear as a standalone development within the open countryside. - 9.26.
-As the application site is located beyond the existing built-up limits of Banbury, the proposal must also be assessed against saved Policies C8 and H18 of the CLP 1996.
-Policy C8 seeks to avoid sporadic development in the open countryside and applies to all new development proposals beyond the built-up limits of settlements.
-Policy H18 states that planning permission will only be granted for new residential development beyond the existing built-up limits of a settlement where the development is essential for agriculture or other existing undertakings, or where development would not conflict with other saved policies in the CLP 1996.
-This proposal is for a development of up to 117 dwellings, none of which would be for essential agricultural need or any identified undertaking in open countryside beyond the existing built-up limits of Banbury.
-The development proposed is therefore not in accordance with Policies C8 and H18 of the CLP 1996. - 9.27.
-Whilst the development would not be in accordance with the development plan, it is considered that the proposed development would be located in a sustainable location on the edge of Banbury close to a number of facilities including schools, shops, community centres and has good transport links into the town centre and beyond through cycle routes and bus services. - 9.28.
+Given this, it is considered that the site would be connected to the built form of Banbury and would not appear as a standalone development within the open countryside. - 9.10.
+The development would not be in accordance with the development plan's allocations, however given the current housing land supply within the district it is considered that the tilted balance is engaged.
+The overall goal of the Cherwell Local Plan 2031 is to direct housing towards the most sustainable metropolitan areas such as Banbury, Bicester and Kidlington.
+It is considered that the proposed development would be located in a sustainable location on the edge of Banbury close to a wide range of facilities including schools, shops, community centres and has good transport links into the town centre and beyond through cycle routes and bus services. - 9.11.
 In terms of the three legs of sustainability as defined in the NPPF, the economic impact of, the proposed development would create jobs both directly and indirectly.
-Socially, the development would provide needed market and affordable housing on the edge of a sustainable main settlement and immediately alongside a wide range of local community facilities served by regular public transport services.
-Environmentally, it would provide new planting and some enhancements for a range of habitats available for wildlife and the setting of the site.
+Socially, the development would provide much needed market and affordable housing on the edge of a sustainable main settlement and immediately alongside a wide range of local community facilities served by regular public transport services.
+Environmentally, it would provide new planting and some enhancements for a range of ecological habitats available for wildlife and the setting of the site.
 It is considered that the proposed development fulfils the requirements of paragraph 8 of the Framework and could be considered sustainable.
-However, these aspects are explored in greater detail through the coming paragraphs.
+These aspects are explored in greater detail through the coming paragraphs.